tobiasdigital/blueprints-learn.en/help/blueprints/web-personalization/online-offline.md

 ## Implementation Prerequisites

+Identity pre-requisites

+* Sharing audiences from Adobe Experience Platform to Adobe Target requires the use of ECID as a identity.
+* Alternate identities can be used to share Experience Platform audiences to Adobe Target via Audience Manager, as Audience Manager is able to resolve the alternate IDs to an ECID as long as both ECID and the alternate ID are being collected to Audience Manager as well.
+Note that Audience Manager and Target resolve audience memberships via the ECID identity, so ECID is still required for the final audience sharing to Adobe Target.

 | Application/Service | Required Library |  Notes |
 |---|---|---|
 | Adobe Target | [!UICONTROL Platform Web SDK]*, at.js 0.9.1+, or mbox.js 61+ | at.js is preferred as mbox.js is no longer being developed. |